henningM1r/gr_Morse_Receiver/README.md

 + Ensure that the raw Morse signal reception is good enough, e.g. using gqrx or another signal analysis tool.
 It should reach at least at approximately -95dB or better.
 + To start the Morse receiver, open the flowchart in `/examples/Morse_receiver.grc` with GNURadio Companion
     + Press `run` button.
-    + Set the frequency slider values so that stronger signals in the waterfall chart get close to 0.00 (slightly left or right of it).
+    + Set the frequency slider values so that stronger signals in the waterfall chart get close to 0.00 (so that it begins either slightly left or right of it).
 Use the Mouse for the rough frequency adjustment.
         + You can further adjust and fine-tune the signal with the mouse wheel.
+        + You can also zoom into the waterfall plot.
-    + Adjust the Gain to boost the signal (and noise) strength.
+    + Adjust the Gain slider values to boost the signal (and noise) strength.
     + Adjust the low_thres and high_thres slider values, if needed.
     + Adjust the loudness, especially if the audio tone is clipped.
     + After picking a good signal, the GNURadio Companion debug console should show debug messages each for each received symbol.